 Syteca can help your organization meet the following requirements

-With Syteca, you can gain granular access controls, monitor user activity, and respond to incidents in real time — all while generating audit-ready reports.
+With Syteca, you can gain granular access controls, monitor user activity, respond to incidents in real time, and generate audit-ready reports.
 These capabilities not only enhance your security posture but also help demonstrate compliance during audits and regulatory reviews.

 Implementing an information security policy for employees typically requires a structured approach with several key stages.
 These stages can be summarized as follows: